 How to Stop Sounding Like Every Other Travel Advisor Online

 You've rewritten your About page three times this month.
 The current version is fine.
-It’s warm, professional, mentions your years of experience and your love of travel — and it sounds almost exactly like the five other advisors you follow on Instagram.
+It's warm, professional, mentions your years of experience and your love of travel, and it sounds almost exactly like the five other advisors you follow on Instagram.
 You know this.
 You stare at it for another minute, change one word, change it back, and close the tab.
-I think we’ve all been there.

 The problem isn't that you can't write.
 It's that you're trying to write before you've done the thing that has to happen first.

-The Step Most Travel Advisors Skip Before Writing Any Copy
+The Step Most Advisors Skip Before Writing Anything

 Before you write a word of website copy, a bio, a caption, or an email sequence, there's a layer of thinking most people skip.
 Not because it's hard, but because nobody told them it existed.

-I spent 15 years as a travel advisor before I ever built a website for one, and the advisors whose copy stood out weren't the ones with the most credentials or the most polished design.
-They were the ones who sounded like themselves.
-It’s not just TAs, it’s everyone.
-We’re all craving personality, someone that we click with.
+The advisors whose copy stands out aren't the ones with the most credentials or the most polished design.
+They're the ones who sound like themselves.
+And that's not specific to travel advisors.
+We're all craving personality, someone we actually click with.

 That matters more now than it ever has.
-Every industry has a thousand and one service providers, and AI tools can produce passable copy in seconds, which means passable copy is everywhere.
-The advisors who cut through aren't the ones with better prompts — they're the ones who know their voice well enough to brief those tools properly, or to recognize when a draft doesn't sound like them and fix it.
+Every industry is saturated, and AI tools can produce passable copy in seconds, which means passable copy is everywhere.
+The advisors who cut through aren't the ones with better prompts.
+They're the ones who know their voice well enough to brief those tools properly, or to recognize when a draft doesn't sound like them and fix it.

 Generic in, generic out.
 That's not a Claude (or AI) problem.
 It's a voice problem.